-Clear the Desaturate Monitor Colors By and Blend RGB Colors Using Gamma options in the Advanced Controls area.
+6. Clear the Desaturate Monitor Colors By and Blend RGB Colors Using Gamma options in the Advanced Controls area.

-Deslecting these options helps optimize the matching of the monitor display to printed output.
+Clearing these options helps ensure a match between the monitor display and the printed output.

 7. Click Save to save the current group of color settings.